 Swipe or manual entry payment methods are processed at higher transaction rates of 3.40% plus 20p.

 5) The card issuing country

-There you’ll have the option of spending this money directly via PayPal transfers, but if you’d like to move it into your account, you would have to do this manually (unlike with other card payment suppliers, where it’s automatic).
+There you’ll have the option of spending this money directly via PayPal transfers, or you can just move it straight to your bank account.

 6) Cards supported with PayPal Here